Kevin Wicks

 Kevin Wicks is a fictional character from the BBC soap opera EastEnders, played by Phil Daniels.
 Kevin made his first appearance on 17 February 2006, when he was introduced to the show alongside his two children, Carly (Kellie Shirley) and Dean Wicks (Matt Di Angelo).
-He was presented as the nephew of a long-running character, Pat Butcher (Pam St Clement).
+He was presented as the nephew of a long-running character, Pat Evans (Pam St Clement).

 It was announced on 18 August 2007 that Daniels had decided not to renew his contract.
-This resulted in his character, Kevin, being killed off in a car crash on 31 December 2007 in the show.
-He is last seen in the next episode, broadcast on 1 January 2008, when his wife, Denise Fox (Diane Parish) visits his corpse.
+This resulted in his character, Kevin, being killed off in a car crash on 31 December 2007.
+He is last seen in the next episode, broadcast on 1 January 2008, when his wife, Denise Fox (Diane Parish) visits his body.

 Creation and development

 Phil Daniels (pictured) portrays Kevin, the patriarch of the Wicks family.

 Kevin Wicks' character and casting were announced on 28 September 2005.
 The feeling was said to "rev up" EastEnders, and the actor, Phil Daniels, would start filming his first scenes in January 2006, with them airing in February.
 The scriptwriters had planned to make the new addition to the Wicks family "a force to be reckoned with", especially with Kevin's hooligan son, Deano (Matt Di Angelo), who was the first of the family to be seen on-screen.

 Sources described Kevin as a "good-hearted family man."
 Daniels went on to say of his casting, "I'm looking forward to the challenge of doing some quality mainstream TV."
 EastEnders producer Kate Harwood added, "Phil Daniels is an extraordinary talent.
 It is a real coup to have him join the show".
 Daniels also spoke of how he, and his mother, were big fans of the soap.